public-awesome/marketplace/README.md

 ## WARNING: NOT FOR COMMERCIAL USE

-This repo is under a business source license simliar to Uniswap V3.
+This repo is under a business source license similar to Uniswap V3.
 This means it is **not available** under an open source license for a period of time.
 Please see [LICENSE](LICENSE) for full details.

 ## DISCLAIMER